 The researchers note that addiction treatment providers face numerous barriers when it comes to offering MATs.
 These restrictions include:

-Requiring buprenorphine to be distributed by an opioid treatment program
+- Requiring buprenorphine to be distributed by a treatment program

 Treating OUD and other forms of addiction is a complex issue that requires different plans for different clients.
 BestNotes EHR solutions allow you to customize your experience so your behavioral health or addiction treatment organization can treat clients as individuals, improving outcomes and revenue.
 Contact us today to learn more.